ALASKA WILDLIFE

 Yes, however, there are distinct differences between each vessel and the level of accessibility.

-The M/V Klondike Express and the M/V Bravest offer ample room with very low thresholds that enable guests who are reliant on using a wheelchair during the cruise to comfortably and safely travel on board.
-The vessel is equipped with multiple restrooms on the upper and main deck.
-On the main deck, there is one accessible restroom.
+The M/V Klondike Express, M/V Bravest, M/V Chugach Express offer ample room with very low thresholds that enable guests who are reliant on using a wheelchair during the cruise to comfortably and safely travel on board.
+On the main deck of each boat, there is one handicap accessible restroom.
 On the M/V Klondike Express, there is a second accessible restroom on the upper deck with a changing table.
 The bow is open when we stop to observe wildlife and glaciers, with a specific location reserved for guests utilizing a wheelchair to have an up-close view.

 The M/V Glacier Quest has higher thresholds best navigated by walking short distances or stepping over raised points.
 The vessel has multiple restrooms on the main deck, with one accessible restroom on the aft starboard side.